-ISNs are being supplanted by Country Engagement Notes (CENs) which are more broadly tailored to countries where the WBG is unable to define objectives, develop a program, or engage at significant scale in the medium term.
-Strategies for countries in conflict or transition from conflict may take the form of a CPF.
-Aspects of the content and procedure for developing CENs that are specific to conflict-affected countries will be captured in a guidance document accompanying the Directive.
+ISN are being supplanted by Country Engagement Notes (CEN) which are more broadly tailored to countries where the WBG is unable to define objectives, develop a program or engage at significant scale in the medium-term.
+Strategies for countries in conflict or transition from conflict may take the form of a CPF or a CEN.
+Aspects of the content and procedure that are specific to conflict affected countries will be captured in a Guidance accompanying the Directive.